Types of Siding

 Wood is a traditional siding material, either in shake or clapboard form.
 Because wood siding requires frequent maintenance, particularly in regions with extremes of moisture and temperature, it has lost ground to low-maintenance siding materials in recent decades.

-Call the Chesapeake Siding Professionals for an Estimate
+Call the Southside Exteriors siding Professionals for an Estimate

-Contact ODEC Southside, Inc. for a free siding estimate today by calling (757) 572-4903 or completing our online quote request form.
+Contact Southside Exteriors for a free siding estimate today by calling 757-572-4903 or completing our Contact Form.